Isabellatiago4/Isabellatiago4/README.md

 ### About me 📝

 I'm a curious, analytical, and practical person who values integrity and responsibility.
-Passionate about technology, I'm constantly adapting and expanding my skills in the tech world.
-I value authenticity and creativity, especially in the field of data.
-I love how data can be transformed into insights that guide a company’s growth.
-I’m currently open to internship opportunities where I can develop my skills further and contribute value to the team and the organization.
-I also enjoy software development and building practical solutions.
+Passionate about technology, I'm always learning and adapting to new tools and ideas.
+I see data as a powerful way to understand the world, and I love transforming it into insights that drive better decisions.
+At the same time, I enjoy exploring software development and creating practical solutions that make processes smarter and more efficient.
+I’m currently open to internship opportunities where I can grow my technical skills, learn from real-world challenges, and contribute meaningful results to the team.

 ### What I'm currently working on 🎯
-- Improving my skills in **SQL**, **Power BI**, **building dashboards**
+- Improving my skills in **SQL**, **Power BI** and **dashboard design**
 - Learning how to tell stories through data
+- Exploring development projects to integrate analytics with technology
-- Taking a course in **Power BI**, building a small BI to apply what I learn
+- Taking a Power BI course and building a small BI project to apply what I learn

 ### Languages 💬
 - **Brazilian Portuguese** - Native